 The ryanoid is a synthetically derived formulation with the same mechanism and effect to that of a particular poisonous chemical compound found on an African plant.
 It works by attacking the calcium channels of the insect that lead to massive muscle contractions, paralysis, and eventually death.
 One perfect example is DuPont Rynaxypyr.

 The Carbaryl insecticide is both contact and ingested type.
 It means that insects that eat or touch this insecticide will suffer its knock-out mechanism which is by over-stimulating the nervous system.
 This insecticide targets aphids, ticks, fire ants, spiders, slugs, snails, fleas, and other types of garden insects.
 One good example is the Garden Tech Sevin insecticide.
 People who have been consistently exposed to carbaryl may develop cataracts and lung inflammation.

-This insecticide works by disrupting the two critical channels of the insect’s central nervous system – the GABA and glutamate gated chloride channels.
-This results to overstimulation of nerves and muscles.
+This insecticide works by disrupting the two critical channels of the insect’s central nervous system – the GABA and glutamate-gated chloride channels.
+This results in overstimulation of nerves and muscles.
 Fipronil is a widely used insecticide with a number of brands carrying its name – Regent, Goliath, Nexa, Adonis, Termidor, Combat Ant-Rid, and PetArmor, among many others.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.